 • Business Development Advisor

-Couples will live within the same host family and community during Pre-Service Training (PST), but can be separated for certain technical trainings throughout PST depending on need.
+Couples will live within the same host family and community during Pre-Service Training (PST) but will be separated for certain technical trainings throughout PST depending on need.

 During service, couples expect to periodically attend project-specific trainings, medical appointments, committee meetings, and other programming meetings separately as needed.